Odisha CM Naveen Patnaik meets PM Modi today

-New Delhi, June 11: Odisha Chief Minister Naveen Patnaik Tuesday met Prime Minister Narendra Modi today in Delhi.
+New Delhi, June 11: Odisha Chief Minister Naveen Patnaik on Tuesday met Prime Minister Narendra Modi in Delhi.

 He met the PM days after being sworn in as the chief minister of the state for the fifth consecutive term.
 The Prime Minister's Office tweeted a picture of the two leaders meeting here.